SD2E/api-user-guide/docs/create_application_02.md

 [docker] % chmod +x FastQC/fastqc
 ```

-After a bit of trial and error, the commands above are the steps I found were
+After a bit of trial and error, the commands above are
-required to install the `fastqc` executable.
-You can test to make sure it is
+the shortest path to install the `fastqc` executable.
+You can test it from within
-working by, for example:
+the docker image to make sure it is working by, for example:
 ```
 [docker] % /FastQC/fastqc -h